openbadgefactory/salava/README.md

 - OAuth (Google)
 - Full text search
-- Admin tools
-- Fix existing tests
 - More tests

 ## License

-Copyright (c) 2015-2017 Discendum Oy and contributors.
+Copyright (c) 2015-2019 Discendum Oy and contributors.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.